SujitDevl/Quiz-app/README.md

 # Quiz-app
-A quiz-game with the help of HTML, CSS and JavaScript.
+A simple game with lots of questions and answers.

+languages used: HTML, CSS and Vanilla JavaScript